by Nidhi Chaitanya

 Scrape your tongue

-All that we eat and drink passes through our tongue.
-Keeping our tongue clean is very important to ensure our body is not absorbing toxins continuously.
-Tongue scraping or jiwha-prakshaalan removes volatile sulfur compounds (VSCs) that build up on our tongue causing mouth odour.
-Tongue scraping also boosts immunity, aids digestion and activates taste-buds.
+All that we eat and drink passes through our tongues.
+Keeping our tongue clean is vital to ensure our body is not continuously absorbing toxins.
+Tongue scraping or jiwha-prakshaalan removes volatile sulfur compounds (VSCs) that build up on our tongue, causing mouth odour.
+Tongue scraping also boosts immunity, aids digestion, and activates taste buds.

 Go for walks

-Ayurveda considers walking as a tridoshi exercise - in other words, it balances the three doshas (kapha, pitta, vaata).
-Balancing the three doshas is believed to lead to health and wellbeing.
+Ayurveda considers walking as a tridoshi exercise - in other words; it balances the three doshas (kapha, pitta, vata).
+Balancing the three doshas is believed to lead to health and well-being.
 According to the Mayo Clinic, regular brisk walking can help you maintain a healthy weight, prevent or manage various conditions, including heart disease and high blood pressure, strengthen your bones and muscles, improve your mood, and improve your balance and coordination.

 Practice Asanas